michal-h21/responsive-latex/readme-ctan.txt

 The Responsive package for LaTeX enables dynamic adjustment of document elements for various output formats and devices.
 Key features include:

+- Font Size Adjustment: Set the font size to achieve an average number of characters per line, enabling suitable font size selection for various sizes of page formats or devices such as tablets and e-book readers.

 - Typographic Scales: Choose from predefined or define custom typographic scales using options such as number and ratio.